Diabetes And Incontinence

 A suprapubic catheter involves making a small incision in the abdomen and inserting a tube directly into the bladder, therefore bypassing the urethra.
 For those who are looking at longer term catheterisation this may be a more comfortable option and lessens the chance of developing a UTI.
 You can attach a drainage bag or catheter valve in the same way you would an indwelling catheter.

-Botulinum Toxin or Botox as it is more commonly known is a powerful neurotoxin, which works by blocking the electrical impulses to a nerve, which makes a muscle contract causing muscle paralysis.
+Botulinum Toxin or Botox as it is more commonly known is a powerful neurotoxin, which works by blocking the electrical impulses to a nerve that makes a muscle contract causing muscle paralysis.
 This is a relatively new treatment licensed to treat bladder overactivity.
 It will usually only be considered if medications have failed to improve your conditions.
-You can find out more about Botox as a bladder treatment here.

 Sacral Nerve Stimulation